A one stop guide to Advanced Paediatric training in Victoria

 Contact

-Registrar positions: Louise Amalfi louise.amalfi@rch.org.au (03) 9345 5579
+Administrative queries: Louise Amalfi louise.amalfi@rch.org.au (03) 9345 5579

-Fellow positions - General Medicine: Kirsten Noakes, Operations Manager General Medicine kirsten.noakes@rch.org.au (03) 9345 6259
+Fellow positions - General Medicine

 Roster and on-call

-• participate in the weekend SSU and EML roster (approx. 1 in 5).
-Weekend rostered shifts are in addition to the weekday contracted hours
+• Participate in the weekend SSU and EML roster (approx. 1 in 5).
+Weekend rostered shifts are in addition to the weekday contracted hours.

 • Also participate in the Junior Medical Staff weekend on-call roster

-• General Medicine Fellows
+• General Medicine Fellows and General Medicine Fellow (ACEM) roles

 • 43 hours per week for full-time; part-time hours pro-rata

-• Night Medical Lead shifts run from Wednesday to Sunday 21:00 - 09:00 (5 nights in a block), and these positions will be required to work approx 1 week in 5 as night-shifts.
+• Night Medical Lead shifts run from Wednesday to Sunday 21:00 - 09:00 (5 nights in a block), and these positions will be required to work approx 1 week in 6 as night-shifts.
 There are 3 days off post-nights.

 Senior Staff